 What is Vanna White's Net Worth and Salary?

-At first it was reported that her lawyer reportedly demanded that Sony raise Vanna's salary to at least 50% of Pat's $15 million salary before she would return for the 42nd season (when Ryan Seacrest takes over from Pat).
-That would increase Vanna White's salary from $3 million per year to $7.5 million per year.
+Her lawyer reportedly demanded that Sony raise Vanna's salary to at least 50% of Pat's $15 million salary before she would return for the 42nd season (when Ryan Seacrest was to take over ).
+That would have increased Vanna White's salary from $3 million per year to $7.5 million per year.
 However, within a few weeks, one of Vanna's reps denied they ever suggested 50%, explaining:

 "50 percent of Pat's salary is so outrageous that no one in their right mind could say that it's fair.
 The negotiation is asking for much more than 50% of his salary.
 It's asking for the same pay, if not more… Vanna was told, 'If you fight this, you will lose your job.
 You're lucky to have the job.'
 And when people tell you for so long, you believe it.
 She's really a sweet person.
 She deserves so much more."

-In June of 2023 Vanna signed a separate new contract related to her work as the host of "Celebrity Wheel of Fortune" that reportedly came with a significant pay increase.
+Thankfully for everyone involved, the situation was resolved within a few weeks when Vanna signed a new contract related to her work as the host of "Celebrity Wheel of Fortune" that reportedly came with a significant pay increase.
+The new deal increased her salary to $10 million per year.

 Vanna White's Salary Per Episode

-Wheel of Fortune tapes four days per month, six shows per day.
-They tape two Thursdays and two Fridays.
-On taping days, they both arrive around 8:30 am and start shooting at noon.
+Wheel of Fortune tapes 34 days a year.
+On taping days, she arrives around 8:30 am and starts shooting at noon.
 One audience watches three shows, then there is a break for lunch.
 A second audience comes in to watch three more tapings.

 Casino Licensing Earnings

-In exchange for licensing their respective images and likenesses for the slot machines, Pat and Vanna both earn at least $10 million per year, mostly from a base royalty payment and also from a variety of bonuses and appearance fees.
+In exchange for licensing their respective images and likenesses for the slot machines, Pat and Vanna both earn a minimum of $10 million per year, mostly from a base royalty payment and also from a variety of bonuses and appearance fees.

 Early Life and Career Beginnings